Entry and Application

 - An applicant must ensure that he / she has filed all of the formally required documents when making an online application.
 Such documentation must include two academic references; academic transcripts which must be certified by the issuing body; certified copy of degree certificate(s); certified certificate of English Language Competency if English is not your first language (e.g. TOEFL or IELTS); research proposal, etc. An applicant who encounters difficulties in filing relevant documentation should direct his / her queries to the Research Admissions Office (email@example.com

 - Application can be made via our online application system.
-Please click on the appropriate link below:
+Please click on the link below and choose the relevant degree:

 - Once an applicant has submitted an electronic application, he or she will be sent an acknowledgement email to the email address provided when setting up a user account on the electronic system.
 The electronic portal facilitates ongoing communication in respect of your application to Trinity College Dublin.
 An applicant can track the progress of his or her application at every stage of the admissions process, update personal information, view decisions made on their application and accept any offers made.
 For further information see: www.tcd.ie/courses/postgraduate/how-to-apply/

 - Applicants who envisage engaging in research that involves the collection and analysis of large amounts of quantitative data may wish to consider enrolling for a Postgraduate Diploma in Statistics (https://www.scss.tcd.ie/postgraduate/dipstats/).
 The closing date for applications is 30 June.

 - Applications deemed incomplete, due to the absence of key supporting documents, will not proceed for review by the Research Degree Programme Committee.

 Review and Decision